The Best Debt Consolidation Loans

 - Check processing fees.
 These kick in if you prefer to pay by check rather than electronically.
 Lending Club, one of the leaders in the industry, charges $5 to process checks, and the highest fee we came across was from Peerform, which charges $15.
 None of our top three picks include this fee.

 And they let you know what rate you qualify for without affecting your credit score.

 If a lender isn’t FDIC-insured, that’s okay.
-Of our top picks, Prosper and Avant are backed by WebBank, which is member FDIC, but when we asked our experts whether this mattered, the answer was a unanimous no. While insurance from the FDIC is crucial for savings accounts, when you take out a loan, you’re not counting on a bank or company to safeguard your money for you.
+Of our top picks, Prosper and Avant are partnered with WebBank, which is member FDIC, but when we asked our experts whether this mattered, the answer was a unanimous no. While insurance from the FDIC is crucial for savings accounts, when you take out a loan, you’re not counting on a bank or company to safeguard your money for you.
 If your lending company goes out of business, another company will buy out its loans, and you’ll pay that new lender instead.